catppuccin/obsidian/CONTRIBUTING.md

 }
 ```

+## Building the theme
+Here's one way to build the theme:
++ Fork and clone the repository
++ From your terminal, `cd` to the repository
++ Run `npm install`
++ Run `npm run build`
+  + You will now be able to see the compiled SASS under `dist/`
++ Symlink the `dist/catppuccin.css` file to your Obsidian vault's `.obsidian/snippets` directory using `ln dist/catppuccin.css /path/to/your/vault/.obsidian/snippets/catppuccin.css`
++ Enable the snippet in Obsidian's settings
++ In Obsidian, turn off any snippets or theme currently in use
++ Make liberal use of the development tools in Obsidian (`cmd+opt+i` or `ctrl+shift+i`)

 ## CSS for plugins

 If you are contributing plugin-related CSS, `./scss/vendors/_plugins` is where to go to make changes/additions.
 Add a comment indicating the name of the plugin you're adding CSS for and write your CSS below the comment.
 If you are adding CSS to a plugin already named in the file, just include your CSS at the bottom of that plugin's section.

-[^development]: If you're new to all of this, here's one way to work on the theme:
-1. Fork and clone the repository
-2. From your terminal, `cd` to the repository
-3. Run `npm install`
-4. Run `npm run build`
-5. You will now be able to see the compiled SASS under `dist/`
-6. Symlink the `dist/catppuccin.css` file to your Obsidian vault's `.obsidian/snippets` directory using `ln dist/catppuccin.css /path/to/your/vault/.obsidian/snippets/catppuccin.css`
-7. Enable the snippet in Obsidian's settings
-8. In Obsidian, turn off any snippets or theme currently in use.
-9. Make liberal use of the development tools in Obsidian (`cmd+opt+i` or `ctrl+shift+i`).